 As a sector which relies so heavily on email, it’s more important than ever that retail businesses catch up and correctly configure DMARC policy.
 Once this is done, they can expect to see more ROI and stop email marketing efforts going to waste.

 BIMI stands for Brand Indicators for Message Identification.
 Essentially, this combines the deliverability and anti-spoofing benefits of DMARC.
-When you have DMARC in place, in protection mode, you can then use BIMI to add your trademarked logo to every email you send.
-This means that when your email lands in a consumer’s inbox, straight away they will be able to see and recognize your brand, helping you to stand out from competitors.
+When you have DMARC in place, in protection mode, you can then use BIMI to add your trademarked logo to every email you send, helping you to stand out from competitors.

-This might seem like a relatively simple concept, but the use and value of BIMI is set to skyrocket in coming weeks and months, particularly because of the host of benefits it offers email marketers.
+This might seem like a relatively simple concept, but the use and value of BIMI could increase in coming months, particularly because of the host of benefits it could offer email marketers.

 Find out more